 Course Completion Testing:

-Provider Manual: You are responsible for acquiring your own textbook and bringing it to class.
+Provider Manuals: You are responsible for acquiring your own provider manuals and bringing them to class.

 Failure to complete all mandatory precourse assignments will result in immediate expulsion from the class, without exception**

 What This Course Does Not Teach:

 You will not be taught pharmacology dynamics nor how to interpret ECGs.
 If you do not learn and understand this information from the ACLS textbook or AHA Student Website, it is recommended that you study supplementary resources on the AHA Student Website prior to attending.

 If you have any physical limitations which may impair your ability to perform any of the skills (e.g., continuous and effective chest compressions), please inform your instructor as soon as possible.
 We will accommodate your needs as best as possible within AHA and ADA requirements.

 AHA Completion Cards and Course Certificates:

 SCCAD will process your AHA Provider eCards within 20 days of the completion of this course.

 The ACLS & BLS provider certications are valid for a period of two years and meet one component of relicensure in the State of Missouri.